Homemade diets

 Benefits of olives for cats

 Although they are not high in protein, olives do contain some nutrients which can be good for cats.
 One example is the relatively high level of fatty acids such as oleic acid.
 These acids can help improve the quality of a cat's coat, making it look lustrous and shiny.
+Furthermore, oleic acid has anti-inflammatory properties that might aid in reducing inflammation in older cats.

 Another potential benefit of olives for cats is the promotion of joint health.
 This is also due to the presence of healthy fats, fatty acids and other nutrients.
 Vitamin A and C content may promote the health of tissues.
 It is also possible that some cats may find olives to help with issues of stress and anxiety, something we explain further below.
+This calming effect could be linked to the presence of antioxidants that help in reducing oxidative stress.

 Are Olives Bad for Cats? - Olives and Olive Oil Safety - Benefits of olives for cats